Ideal Jobs vs Available Jobs

-A few months ago, in Nairobi, I moderated a one-day forum that brought together young people in informal business.
-The objective was to allow them to share their stories and learn from one another.
+In January, I moderated a workshop of young people in informal business.
+The organizers wanted to create a forum where young entrepreneurs could share their business stories and learn from one another.

 Here is one of the stories: